Alan Mak (politician): 1st term (2015–2017)

+2nd term (2017–2019)

+At the snap 2017 general election, Mak was re-elected as MP for Havant with an increased vote share of 59.8% and an increased majority of 15,956.

-In June 2017, following the result of the 2017 general election, Mak was mocked by BBC presenter Simon McCoy due to his repetition of soundbites defending Theresa May.
+In June 2017, Mak was mocked by BBC presenter Simon McCoy due to his repetition of soundbites defending Theresa May.
 McCoy asked: "Is this a speech you have all been given to read out?" in response to Mak stating: "Our job is to make sure we form a strong and stable government" and to "provide certainty".
 This was in contrast to popular opinion inside Westminster and among the public, that the result had caused instability within the Conservative Party and the government.
-McCoy responded by saying “Alan forgive me, I don’t know where you have been for the last few days".
+McCoy responded by saying "Alan forgive me, I don’t know where you have been for the last few days".

-In 2016, Mak founded and chaired the All-Party Parliamentary Group (APPG) on the Fourth Industrial Revolution and has worked on future technology in Parliament.
 In 2018, Mak authored with the Centre for Policy Studies a report on modernising the NHS on its 70th birthday which included a list of ten policy proposals.
-Mak introduced two Private Members Bills focused on modernising the NHS.
+Mak introduced two Private Member's Bills focused on modernising the NHS.
 The first calling for the banning of fax machines and pagers and the second proposing the NHS Reserves System Bill, which would create a volunteer reservist system in the NHS similar to the military reserve systems.
 Mak was selected to represent the United Kingdom APPG on the Fourth Industrial Revolution to the 2019 Munich Young Leaders conference, part of the Munich Security Conference.

+3rd term (2019–2024)

+At the 2019 general election, Mak was again re-elected with an increased vote share of 65.4% and an increased majority of 21,792.

+In 2020, Mak co-founded the Blossom Awards to "celebrate the success and contribution of the British Chinese community to the national life of the United Kingdom".

-Mak has served on the executive committee of the British-American Parliamentary Group and visited the United States in 2015 as part of the US Department of State’s International Visitor Leadership Program.
+Mak has served on the executive committee of the British-American Parliamentary Group and visited the United States in 2015 as part of the United States Department of State's International Visitor Leadership Program.

-In 2020, Mak co-founded the Blossom Awards to “celebrate the success and contribution of the British-Chinese Community to the national life of the United Kingdom.”

-In Government

-On 21 April 2021, Mak was appointed a Lord Commissioner of the Treasury (Government Whip).
-He was the designated whip for the Ministry of Defence Ministers.
+On 21 April 2021, Mak was appointed a Lord Commissioner of the Treasury as a government whip.
+He was the designated whip for the Ministry of Defence ministers.
 The appointment made Mak the first British government minister of ethnic Chinese origin.

-On 8 July 2022, he was appointed Exchequer Secretary to the Treasury as part of outgoing Prime Minister Boris Johnson’s caretaker administration.
+On 8 July 2022, he was appointed Exchequer Secretary to the Treasury as part of outgoing Prime Minister Boris Johnson's caretaker administration.
 Mak left the position on 7 September 2022, when Felicity Buchan was named as his successor in the newly formed Truss ministry.
-Highlights of Mak's tenure as Exchequer Secretary included responding for the government in a House of Commons debate on Small Brewers’ Relief and the wider HM Treasury review of alcohol duty and taxation, as well as visiting the Treasury's Darlington Economic Campus.
+Highlights of Mak's tenure as Exchequer Secretary included responding for the government in a House of Commons debate on small brewers' relief and the wider HM Treasury review of alcohol duty and taxation, as well as visiting the Treasury's Darlington Economic Campus.

+On 26 March 2024, Mak returned to government as a Parliamentary Under Secretary of State, based across the Department for Business and Trade and Cabinet Office, with responsibility for economic security, industry and the Investment Security Unit, succeeding Nus Ghani.